Comfort zone: Cycling around Mumbai, looking for coronavirus murals

 Suddenly, I began to see them everywhere: murals extolling the masked heroism of the doctors and police staffers who had worked tireless through the pandemic – and with public-health messages exhorting citizens to follow Covid-appropriate behaviour.

-These will disappear when the pandemic abates so I decided to shoot them with my phone for a lark.
+These will disappear when the pandemic abates so, for a lark, I decided to shoot them with my phone.

 Soon, my jaunts assumed purpose.
 My tummy wasn’t getting any trimmer but I was now crisscrossing the city, staring as keenly at the walls as at the potholes on the road.